bitcoin-sv/merchantapi-reference/README.md

 #### Special Policy Quotes

 The administrator may wish to offer special policy quotes to specific customers.
-The reference implementation supports JSON Web Tokens (JWT) issued to authenticated users.
+The reference implementation supports JWT issued to authenticated users.
 The authenticated users include the JWT in their HTTP header and, as a result, receive special policy quotes.

 If no JWT is supplied, then the call is anonymous (unauthenticated), and the default policy quote is supplied.
 If a JWT (created by the mAPI JWT Manager user or other JWT provider) is supplied, then the caller will receive the corresponding special policy quote.
 For this version of the merchant API reference implementation, the JWT must be created by the JWT manager and issued to the customer manually.